openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 - Submission page text is written: focus and scope, checklist, copyright notice, fees, and acceptance criteria.
 If fields are not used, make sure they are turned off.
 - Review settings are configured; including visibility, review days, and the default review form.
 - Your editorial team and contacts pages are populated.
-- If using: make sure that Crossref or Datacite is setup.
+- If using DOIs: make sure that Crossref or Datacite is setup.

 You can turn submissions on by unchecking the **Disable submissions** box on the **Submission settings** page.

->[!TIP]
+> [!TIP]
 > You may wish to create a test submission yourself, before publicising the journal.
 Going through the submission process yourself is the easiest way to check if all looks correct.
 You can archive the submission once you are done.
 See [Article management - Archiving an article](../article-management/articles-management.md#archiving-an-article) for more information.

 ## What to read next